ironbar/arc25/docs/05_Solution_Summary.md

 the model to analyze the problems of the generated code and create a refined version of it.
-Public approaches with frontier LLMs by [Ryan Greenblatt](https://redwoodresearch.substack.com/p/getting-50-sota-on-arc-agi-with-gpt) and [Jeremy Berman](https://jeremyberman.substack.com/p/how-i-got-a-record-536-on-arc-agi) rely on this ability of frontier models to refine code given feedback from execution.
+Public approaches with frontier LLMs by [Ryan Greenblatt](https://redwoodresearch.substack.com/p/getting-50-sota-on-arc-agi-with-gpt) and [Jeremy Berman](https://jeremyberman.substack.com/p/how-i-got-a-record-536-on-arc-agi) rely on this ability of frontier models to refine code, given feedback from execution.

 However, when I tried to refine predictions with the BARC induction model, I found that the model didn't have that ability.
 I made a comparison of a run doing 128 independent predictions per task,